-We have set a goal to raise $200,000.
+We have set a goal to raise $2,000,000.
 These funds will include full roof replacement of Meno Trope Hall (1923 Spanish tile roof), a special coating over the A-frame sanctuary roof (1956 asbestos shingles) to preserve and give new life to the roof for another 50 years, repair to and re-stuccoing of the exterior on both buildings, and replacement of all facia and gutters.
 These measures will help keep the building watertight for many years to come.
 The interior will get some much needed upgrading in the operating systems (electrical/lighting, plumbing, HVAC, AV), asbestos removal, finishes updating, and plans for a pipe organ are in the works as well to bring the building up to current needs and into the future.

 Preservation Utah recently shared an article to help spread awareness of the history of the church and specifically, Meno Trope Hall.
 The article shares some wonderful history and photos of this iconic downtown structure.